-Okay… Hopefully you followed my first tutorial on how to transfer SBI! website here and are already hosted by someone good, like Hostgator.
+Okay… Hopefully you followed one of my three tutorials on here, here or here and are already hosted by someone good.
 The dust has settled, everything is great and all what’s left is to transfer your domain to another registrar.

 Where to register your domain

 It’s wise to keep your domain management and hosting separate.
 You don’t want to allow one company to have complete control over your web properties.
 Never again!
 In addition, if you ever decide to move to another web hosting company for whatever reason, it’s much easier and faster to do if your domain is registered somewhere else.

 Now almost every host will offer you domain registration and even domain registrars will offer you hosting… Are you following me?
 Just checking 😉 This makes a perfect business sense for them and it doesn’t mean they are trying to cheat you.
 However, you should do what’s in your best interests and in this case it’s to keep these two things separate.
 So don’t listen to them!

 I love, love, LOVE my host, but I am not going to give them control over my domain.
 Instead, I am going to move to Name.com.
 I like their support and clear clutter-free interface.
 And then they have such a fantastic name – Name.com!

 You can do your own research on registrars.
 I believe it won’t be much different, but in this tutorial I am going to work specifically with Name.com.
 I will include screenshots and everything I possibly can to make things easier for you.

 It looks like SBI! registers all its domains in Tucows.
 Who could think that all this web business thing is more like a zoo!
 Pandas, penguins, turtles, cows, monkeys and alligators – like it or not, you have to deal with them all.
 Just like that cow on Tucows homepage said, we are going to “mooooove” to another registrar!
 Here is how, step by step…